dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 Please refer to `Intel's website <https://www.intel.com/content/www/us/en/products/details/discrete-gpus.html>`__ for more information about Intel graphics cards and their architectures.

-.. note:: The *Clip* extension mode in the :doc:`/render/shader_nodes/textures/image` is not supported.

 Metal -- Apple (macOS)
 ----------------------